Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 #### Shotgun, Over-under

-When you make an automatic attack with this weapon, the subsequent attack roll doesn’t suffer disadvantage.
+When you make an automatic attack with this weapon, the subsequent :d20-attack: **Attack Roll** doesn’t suffer disadvantage.

 ### Grenade Launcher